-In order to explore, develop or conduct mining operations in Vietnam, the Company must establish or create an entity authorized to conduct business in Vietnam via an Investment License.
+In order to explore, develop or conduct mining operations in Vietnam, the Company must establish or create an entity authorized to conduct business in Vietnam via an Investment Certificate.
 Then, the Company requires a prospecting license, an exploration license, a mining license, an export license and a myriad of minor permits, depending on the level of work being conducted on the property.
 Without all the appropriate licenses, the Company activities could not occur.
-For more information on licenses, please refer to page 12.
+For more information on licenses, please refer to the key license schedule on page 12.